Noweb — A Simple, Extensible Tool for Literate Programming

 noweb is designed to meet the needs of literate programmers while remaining as simple as possible.
 Its primary advantages are simplicity, extensibility, and language-independence—especially noticeable when compared with other literate-programming tools. noweb uses 5 control sequences to WEB's 27.
 The noweb manual is only 4 pages; an additional page explains how to customize its LaTeX output. noweb works ``out of the box'' with any programming language, and supports TeX, latex, HTML, and troff back ends.
 A back end to support full hypertext or indexing takes about 250 lines; a simpler one can be written in 40 lines of awk.
 The primary sacrifice relative to WEB is that code is seldom prettyprinted.
 Noweb is distributed from CTAN.

-noweb has been used for thirty (!) years at many universities and industrial sites.
+noweb has been used for thirty-five (!) years at many universities and industrial sites.
 It has been used for tens of thousands of lines of code in such languages as awk, C, C++, Haskell, Icon, Modula-3, Objective Caml, PAL, perl, Promela, R, Turing, and Standard ML.
 I maintain a list of people and projects that use noweb.

 The articles